-What is Azure Arc VM management? (preview)
+What is Azure Arc VM management?

-Applies to: Azure Stack HCI, versions 22H2 and 21H2
+Applies to: Azure Stack HCI, version 23H2

-Administrators can manage Arc VMs on their Azure Stack HCI clusters by using Azure management tools, including Azure portal, Azure CLI, Azure PowerShell, and ARM templates.
-Using Azure Resource Manager templates, you can automate VM provisioning in a secure cloud environment.
+Administrators can manage Arc VMs on their Azure Stack HCI clusters by using Azure management tools, including Azure portal, Azure CLI, Azure PowerShell, and Azure Resource Manager (ARM) templates.
+Using Azure Resource Manager templates, you can also automate VM provisioning in a secure cloud environment.

 Benefits of Azure Arc VM management